-ENFP (A.K.A The Optimist or The Campaigner) is probably the most freedom-loving, humoristic, warm and friendly personality type out of the 16 Myers Briggs personalities.
+ENFP (A.K.A The Optimist or The Campaigner) is probably the most freedom-loving, humoristic, warm and friendly personality type out of all the 16 personalities.
 That shouldn’t come as a surprise given that their preferences are: Extroverted, Intuitive, Feeling and Perceiving, and they make up around 7% of the population.
 These typically energetic extroverts are a notable presence in the lives of people who know them — but why?
 What sets them apart from other extroverted or feeling personalities?
 How do they compare to, say, an ESTP?
 Or to an INTJ?

 In order to understand ENFPs better, this article will weigh them against other personality types.
 You will be able to see their similarities and differences and hopefully by the end of this piece, you will have a deeper knowledge of what makes ENFPs so special.